Thoracoscopy

 Thoracoscopy can also be a treatment for pleural mesothelioma and other diseases of the chest cavity, like lung cancer.
 For mesothelioma patients, a thoracoscopy can be used for palliative procedures and other treatments.

-Palliative care is any treatment with the primary focus on managing symptoms and improving quality of life.
+Palliative care is any treatment that primarily focuses on managing symptoms and improving quality of life.
 Pleural mesothelioma palliative procedures that might require a thoracoscopy include:

 - Draining fluid from the pleural space and chest cavity